Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 We will now determine the number of non-zero roots of the resultant.
 The number of non-zero roots (with multiplicities) of a Laurent polynomial is given by its span, i.e.\ the difference of the maximal and minimal degrees.
 From \eqref{eq:definition-res-pq}, we see that unless $\pqslope\in \{0,4\}$, the span of $\res_{p,q}$ is $2\max(|p-2q|,2q)$ (recall that we always assume $q>0$).
-When $\pqslope\in \{0,4\}$, $\res_{p,q}\doteq 1$, and there are therefore no irreducible p-preps\footnote{We remark that this matches the fact that $W_{0}$ and $W_{4}$ are toroidal manifolds which do not admit a complete hyperbolic structure.}.
+When $\pqslope\in \{0,4\}$, $\res_{p,q}\doteq 1$, and there are therefore no irreducible p-preps --- matching the fact that $W_{0}$ and $W_{4}$ are toroidal manifolds which do not admit a complete hyperbolic structure.

 Discarding $0$, $1$ and $-1$ from the roots of $\res_{p,q}$, we therefore obtain an upper bound for the number of \emph{distinct} non-trivial roots as given in table~\ref{tab:number-of-simple-roots-resultant}.
-We remark that it is a hard problem to analytically show that all non-trivial roots are in fact simple --- but the proof of Theorem~\ref{tab:summary-cs-norm-p-odd} will in fact imply this for odd $p$ (cf.\ Corollary~\ref{cor:roots-of-res-are-simple}).
+We remark that it is a hard problem to analytically show that all non-trivial roots are in fact simple --- but the proof of Theorem~\ref{thm:total-cs-norm-Wpq} will in fact imply this for odd $p$ (cf.\ Corollary~\ref{cor:roots-of-res-are-simple}).